-These bonuses and VIP schemes will differ massively with each bingo site and some are more beneficial than others; they can range from things like free bingo tickets for consecutive days play to holidays and high-end electronics for the high roller VIPs amongst you.
+These bonuses and loyalty schemes will differ massively with each bingo site and some are more beneficial than others; they can range from things like free bingo tickets for consecutive days play to holidays and high-end electronics for the loyal customers amongst you.

 What you need to find is a scheme that is going to work for the types of games that you play and the stakes you want to wager.
 For example, if the offer is to turn over £1,000 worth of bingo tickets each month to get a free Bose speaker and you only play around £20 per month, then this is going to be a pointless scheme for you to enter into.

 Instead, you need to be looking at something that is going to suit your bankroll and the amount that you are looking to play.
 Don’t forget that these can often include side games and sometimes even casino games as well, so the points can really start to rack up as a result.

 3) Side Games

 The side games are another really important aspect to consider when choosing your bingo site.
 They are now a popular section of any site and many people base their decision on where to sign up based on the range of side games on offer.

 Side games are essentially a little casino on the side that runs in conjunction with the bingo section.
 They include a range of casino games like slots, scratchcards, and video poker that allow you to play more than one game at the same time.

 The range of games that you can play depends on the network that the site uses to power their site.
 They can choose the games from this network and then host them on their bingo site.
 What’s good about this is that even if you only play at sites that use the same bingo network, they won’t necessarily have the same games to choose from; some might have deals with more game providers than others.